avtansh-code/pomodoro_timer/iOS/docs/APP_STORE_SUBMISSION.md

 ═══════════════════════════════════════════════

 • No analytics or tracking implemented
-• All data stored locally by default
+• All data stored locally on device
-• iCloud sync is OPTIONAL and uses user's private account
 • No third-party SDKs or services
 • No personal information collected
 • Users can delete all data from Settings